mominulhridoy/Smart-Home-Fire-and-Gas-Detection-and-fire-extinguisher-System/README.md

 Circuit Connections:-

-Gas Sensor: VCC to 3.3V, GND to GND, Analog OUT to GPIO34 (or any other analog pin)
+1.Gas Sensor: VCC to 3.3V, GND to GND, Analog OUT to GPIO34 (or any other analog pin)

-Flame Sensor: VCC to 3.3V, GND to GND, Digital OUT to GPIO35
+2.Flame Sensor: VCC to 3.3V, GND to GND, Digital OUT to GPIO35

-Buzzer: Positive (+) to GPIO26, Negative (-) to GND
+3.Buzzer: Positive (+) to GPIO26, Negative (-) to GND

-Relay Module (for Water Pump): Signal IN to GPIO27, VCC to 5V, GND to GND
+4.Relay Module (for Water Pump): Signal IN to GPIO27, VCC to 5V, GND to GND

-I2C LCD: SDA to GPIO21, SCL to GPIO22, VCC to 3.3V, GND to GND
+5.I2C LCD: SDA to GPIO21, SCL to GPIO22, VCC to 3.3V, GND to GND